Intercom vs Zendesk in 2026: Outcome-Based AI Pricing Compared

 No traditional ticketing.
 If your operation depends on ticket numbers, SLA timers, and structured escalation paths, Intercom's conversation-based model will feel foreign.
 You can approximate ticket workflows with custom attributes and rules, but it's not the same as a purpose-built ticketing system.

-Per-resolution pricing is a wildcard.
-The $0.99/resolution cost sounds small until you multiply it by thousands.
-A company handling 5,000 conversations per month with a 50% AI resolution rate pays $2,475 in Fin costs alone -- on top of seat costs.
+Per-outcome pricing is unpredictable.
+The $0.99/outcome cost sounds small until you multiply it by thousands.
+A company handling 5,000 conversations per month with a 50% AI resolution rate pays $2,475 in Fin costs alone — on top of seat costs.
+Add Procedures and the variance grows.

 Feature sprawl.
 Intercom now includes product tours, outbound campaigns, help center management, surveys, custom bots, and dozens of automation tools.
 If you only need customer support, you're paying for and navigating around features you don't use.

 Enterprise compliance gaps.
 While Intercom is SOC 2 Type II certified and GDPR compliant, Zendesk offers deeper compliance coverage for regulated industries.
 Intercom has HIPAA eligibility only on the Expert plan.
-Zendesk supports it across more configurations.
+Zendesk supports it across more configurations and has FedRAMP and PCI DSS that Intercom doesn't.

 What Zendesk Does in 2026